8ta4/spam/DONTREADME.md

 > Does this tool use an RDBMS?

 No. This tool prioritizes the flexibility of a spreadsheet.
-If you see a typo in a draft or want to reorganize your schema, you just do it.
+If you want to tweak your data or change the schema, you just do it.

 > Does this tool integrate with Salesforce?